 - If the winner ended the play by playing a 7 as their last card: 200 points.

 If any player announced 'double', the above scores are doubled: 40 for an Ace, 20 for a court card, 400 for ending with a 7.

 If any player announced 'double' and one of their opponents replied 'treble', the scores are trebled.
 A: 60, K Q J: 30, ending with a 7: 600.

 Note that there is no score for any unplayed 10's, 9's, 8's or 7's, and no score for any unplayed cards held by the winner's partner.

-If a player breaks the rules, the opposing team immediately scores 100 points.
+If a player breaks the rules and this is pointed out before the hand is scored, the opposing team immediately scores a fixed penalty of 100 points (not affected by doubling or trebling).
 This penalty is scored if:

 - a player passes while holding a card that could have been played;

 - a player plays a card of the wrong suit to a pile - for example the 10 of clubs on the 9 of spades;

 - a player plays a card to a pile that is not the next in sequence - for example the 9 of hearts on the 7 of hearts;